The partnership programmes KVP + BBP

 Once a project is recommended, sequa submits a grant application to the BMZ.
 If this application is approved, the German project partner will receive funding for the implementation of the project in accordance with the objectives and measures stipulated in the application.
 The project duration usually is up to three years.
 Subsequent to the implementation of a positive project progress control at the end of the first project phase, it can be applied for a second up to three-year project phase.

-Project Cycle
+Project Process

 The German partner is responsible for the implementation of the project; for the pursuant tasks as well as for coordination, consulting and training on the ground, the German partner allocates either internal or external personnel for long-term and short-term assignments.
 In addition to consulting and training, funding for material expenses, study and delegation trips as well as public relations activities can also be part of the project cooperation.
-Depending on the type and requirements of the project, the BMZ grants funds up to 900,000 EURO per project phase.